Economy of Puerto Rico: Energy, water, and public utilities

-Puerto Rico does not have any coal, natural gas, nor oil reserves so it must import all its fuel in order to produce energy.
+Puerto Rico lacks coal, natural gas, and oil reserves, requiring it to import all its fuel for energy production.
 The Puerto Rico Electric Power Authority (PREPA), a government-owned corporation, produces 70% of all energy in Puerto Rico through several power plants dependent on fossil fuels.
-58% of PREPA's budget goes directly to these costs.
-Additional indirect costs of imported fossil fuels are paid through power purchase agreements for the 30% of the country's energy produced through private companies dependent on fossil fuels.
+Fifty-eight percent of PREPA's budget is allocated to these costs.
+Additional indirect costs arise from power purchase agreements with private companies that generate 30% of the country's energy using fossil fuels.
 To meet energy demands, Puerto Rico must import oil at a rate of 8.0 billion kWh and about 1,499,196 km3 of natural gas per year as well as a very large amount of coal.

-Perplexingly, less than 3% of all energy is produced through renewable energy even though Puerto Rico enjoys more than 65% sunny hours per day in average and 19-knot (22 mph; 35 km/h) winds year round.
-The island could also generate all its energy through hydroelectric dams thanks to its local geography which features many rivers but it has opted to leave that industry behind.
+Despite receiving an average of 65% sunny hours per day and consistent 19-knot (22 mph; 35 km/h) winds year-round, renewable sources generate less than 3% of Puerto Rico's energy.

+Puerto Rico's geography, with its many rivers, could support hydroelectric power generation, but the industry has largely been abandoned.
 Public policy has also opted not to pursue nuclear power either.
 Biofuel, biomass, geothermal energy, wave power and tidal power are still in its infant stages although there are some microbusinesses providing energy from those sources or performing research on the subject.
 The Puerto Rican government has made plans to reduce dependency on costly imported fossil fuels, but lacks funds to make more than modest progress.

 As a result, Puerto Ricans pay 26¢ per kilowatt per hour of electricity, compared to an average of 11 to 12 cents or less across the United States.
 This places Puerto Rico at an enormous disadvantage when compared to other states that produce electric power at less than half of Puerto Rico's price.
 Electric utility costs ultimately create a ripple effect on the economy as it adds to the cost of living and the cost of doing business.
 For example, 20% of Bacardi's expenses on the island come from electricity, while the company that owns all Wendy's, Applebee's, and LongHorn Steakhouse on the island has simply opted to keep the lights and air conditioning off in certain areas when employees arrive.

 The water industry is administered in whole by the Puerto Rico Aqueducts and Sewers Authority (PRASA), another government-owned corporation and government monopoly which owns and manages all the water supply network in Puerto Rico.
 All potable water comes either from raw water (primarily rainwater, lakes, and rivers) or sewage treatment subject to regulations by the Department of Natural and Environmental Resources of Puerto Rico (DRNA), the Environmental Protection Agency (EPA), the Puerto Rico Environmental Quality Board (JCA in Spanish), and the Safe Drinking Water Act.
 The water bottling industry is diverse with several plants on the island.

+New Fortress Energy (NFE) has a contract with the Puerto Rican government until 2026 for the supply of liquefied natural gas to Puerto Rico.